Supporting the Curriculum

 We support courses through review, validation and revalidation.
 This includes development and feedback with course teams to better articulate and embed employment and enterprise within the curriculum and guidance for writing course handbooks.

-Contact your College Academic Coordinator for details of the validation and revalidation support workshops on offer.
+Contact the Careers and Employability College and Curriculum Manager for details of the validation and revalidation support workshops on offer.

 Further programmes that support the curriculum